technologyashands/technologyashands.github.io/_artists/edward-granger.md

 profileurl: http://www.fiercelycurious.com/collections/edward-granger
 layout: artist
 ---
+GRID OF THE INFINITE

+Acrylic and Latex on canvas, 40 x 40 Inches, 2015

 Edward Granger has been thriving with his dynamic new large scale works.
 For Technology As Hands, Edward will be painting large 4 ft x 8 ft panels which will be installed in a prismatic formation at the gallery.
 Enjoy soome process shots here along with his computerized color schematics for reference.